flutter/website/src/content/cookbook/architecture/offline-first.md

-Keeping the local and remote data in sync is an important part of offline-first applications, as the changes that have been done locally need to be copied to the remote service, but also ensures that when the user goes back to the application, the locally stored data is the same as in the remote service.
+Keeping the local and remote data in sync is an important part of offline-first applications, as the changes that have been done locally need to be copied to the remote service.

-In this section,
-you will learn about different approaches to performing background synchronization in offline-first applications.
+The app must also ensure that, when the user goes back to the application, the locally stored data is the same as in the remote service.

 ### Writing a synchronization task

-There are different approaches for implementing a background task performing synchronization.
+There are different approaches for implementing synchronization in a background task.

 A simple solution is to create a `Timer` in the `UserProfileRepository` that runs periodically,